hbr/alba-lang-description/docs/concept_builtin_tuple.md

 # Tuple

-Tuples are inductive types (see chapter [Inductive Types](types_inductive.md) for details).
-The module `tuple` defines the tuple type in the following manner.
+Tuples are inductive types (see chapter [Inductive Classes](class_inductive.md) for details).
+The module `core` defines the tuple type in the following manner.

-    -- file: tuple.ali
-    A: ANY
     B: ANY

     class